Bronchoscopy Doctor | Lung Problem

 - Airway blockage and Atelectasis: Atelectasis is caused when the airway to a lung or part of a lung is blocked and air cannot get through.
 The air sacs do not expand which can be seen on chest x-ray.
 This lockage is usually caused by something such as a peanut, a tumor, or thick mucus in the airway passage.
 Bronchoscopy allows the doctor to see the blockage and try to sample and/or remove the substance.
 This helps to open up the airway and lung,especially when lesser invasive treatments (like chest airway clearance) have failed.

-- Bleeding: When a person has coughed up blood, bronchoscopy may help find the cause of
+- Bleeding: When a person has coughed up blood, bronchoscopy may help find the cause of the bleeding.

 For example, if a tumor is causing the bleeding, the doctor will locate the tumor and take samples of tissue (biopsies) through the bronchoscope.
 The samples are then looked at in the lab to identify the type of tumor.